This post contains affiliate links.

-Collard greens need only 5 additional ingredients to go from a regular, plain ol’ green veggie to a dish of zesty garlic and lemon juice flavored goodness!
+Collard greens need only 5 additional ingredients to transform from a regular, plain-ol’ green veggie into a dish of zesty garlic and lemon-flavored goodness!

 Sautéed collards don’t take much work.
-The entire 3-step recipe should require around 10-12 minutes!
+The entire recipe should only take around 10-12 minutes!

 - Cook the garlic: First, heat the olive oil over medium heat in a large pan or wok.
 Add the garlic and cook until it’s soft and fragrant, about 2 minutes.